intmus/inttheory19-20/_03-triads-7chords-leadsheet/a1-triads.md

   - the 5th of the chord is in the bass- The `6` and `4` refer to the simple intervals above the bass

 Of note, there are six different possible intervals in a triad, depending on the inversion: two 3rds, two sixths, one fourth, and one fifth.
 These intervals always exist between the same two chord members.
-- The thirds exist between the root-third and third-fifth
+- The thirds exist between the root/third and third/fifth
-- The sixths come when you invert these either of the thirds, so between the third-root and fifth-third
+- The sixths come when you invert these either of the thirds, so between the third/root and fifth/third
-- The fifth always exists between root-fifth
+- The fifth always exists between root/fifth
-- The fourth is the inversion of the fifth, so between fifth-root
+- The fourth is the inversion of the fifth, so between fifth/root

 ### Chordal voicings